Labhatorian/CSSHarris/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Labhatorian/CSSWindesheim)

 ## Structure
+This semester took 8 weeks from week 7 to week 14 in 2023.
+Throughout the semester I learnt about ASP NET Core and Javascript.
+Everything I have done has been put in this repository for safekeeping.
+Alongside ClientTech and ServerTech there is also Security where I had to create a portfolio built upon OWASP ASVS.
+You can see some of this back in MHeet

+### Folders
 ClientTech contains all the Client Technology class assignments from during the semester.
 This uses Node.js and vanilla Javascript.</br>
 ServerTech contains all the Server Technology class assignments from during the semester.
 This uses C# in ASP NET 7.0 Core.</br>
 Security contains one of the test projects before the migration to ASP .NET Core project with authorization through local accounts in localdb.</br>